This page is outdated. Please see COVID-19 Plan to Re-engage for our updated statement.

-As we look out on Columbia this week, we see more and more social gathering beginning to disperse.
-Already many larger churches have closed their doors to go online, restaurants are being asked to host half of the normal number of patrons, and CPS will be closing Wednesday until April.
+As we look out on Columbia, we see more and more social gathering beginning to disperse.
+Already churches have closed their doors to go online, restaurants are being asked to only provide pickup, and CPS will be closing for the rest of the year.
 It’s times like this that we need to continue to make sure our eyes are staying on our Lord and Savior, Jesus Christ and not on the barrage of information and social media banter (even though I have appreciated some memes).

 Like Peter, if we take our eyes of Christ in the middle of any storm, it’s easy to sink into anxiety and unrest.
 I read an exhortation today from a fellow pastor Tom Short saying, “Don’t allow the world and the things it throws at you to rob you of the peace Jesus gives.”
 He is still good, in control and we can “cast our anxieties on Him because He cares for us.”